Development Change Agent

 Change Agent + Thought Leader

-Currently, Chantal is using her talents and experiences as the Executive Director for the Northeast region for resource development at CARE USA.
-She is honored to lead a heart-centered and incredibly dedicated team in the New York tri-state area and New England, to bring CARE's community of supporters closer to the organization's mission to save lives, defeat poverty, and achieve social justice.
+Currently, Chantal is using her talents and experiences as a Senior Managing Director, Principal Giving at UNICEF USA.
+At UNICEF, she is working to catalyze transformational resources to relentlessly pursue a more equitable world for every child.
 Her passion for justice, equity and inclusion as well as the power of women’s philanthropy has positioned her to be an insightful and well-versed leader in the future of resource development.
-Beyond her role at CARE USA, she serves on the Board of Women in Development (WID) New York.
+Beyond her role at UNICEF, she serves as a Senior Consultant for the Inclusion Firm; She is on the Boards of Community Resource Exchange (CRE) and Women in Development (WID) New York.
 She is also on the Advisory Committee for WOC: Women of Color in Fundraising and Philanthropy and is a co-creator of Women Writing Philanthropy: Writing Clinic Program with the Feminist Press.
-Professionally, Chantal has worked on behalf of organizations such as Women Moving Millions, The Thomson Reuters Foundation, Ms. Foundation for Women, Asia Society's Partnership for Global Learning, and the Society of Memorial Sloan-Kettering Cancer Center.
+Professionally, Chantal has worked on behalf of organizations such as Women Moving Millions, The Thomson Reuters Foundation, Ms. Foundation for Women, CARE USA, Asia Society, and Memorial Sloan-Kettering Cancer Center.
 She is a graduate of Oberlin College, a recipient of the Fundraising Strategy Certificate Program at The George Heyman, Jr. Center for Philanthropy and Fundraising, New York University and a 21/64 Certified Philanthropic Advisor.

 COUNSEL & ADVISING

 Organic Cultural Impact

 SPEAKING AND PRESENTING

 Authenticity and knowing who you are is fundamental to being an effective and long-standing leader.